 - Regulations 6, 5(b) 5.3.8 A beneficial owner is normally an individual who ultimately owns or controls the customer or on whose behalf a transaction or activity is being conducted.
 In respect of private individuals the customer himself is the beneficial owner, unless there are features of the transaction, or surrounding circumstances, that indicate otherwise.
-Therefore, there is no requirement on firms to make proactive searches for beneficial owners in such cases, but they should make appropriate enquiries where it appears that the customer is not acting on his own behalf. - 5.3.9 Where an individual is required to be identified as a beneficial owner in the circumstances outlined in paragraph 5.3.8, where a customer who is a private individual is fronting for another individual who is the beneficial owner, the firm should obtain the same information about that beneficial owner as it would for a customer.
-For identifying beneficial owners of customers other than private individuals see paragraphs 5.3.115 onwards. - Regulation 5(a) and (b) 5.3.10 The verification requirements under the ML Regulations are, however, different as between a customer and a beneficial owner.
+Therefore, there is no requirement on firms to make proactive searches for beneficial owners in such cases, but they should make appropriate enquiries where it appears that the customer is not acting on his own behalf. - Regulation 6 5.3.9 The ML Regulations define beneficial owners as individuals either owning or controlling more than 25% of body corporates or partnerships (or at least 25% of trusts) or otherwise owning or controlling the customer.
+These individuals must be identified, and risk-based and adequate measures must be taken to verify their identities. - 5.3.109 Where an individual is required to be identified as a beneficial owner in the circumstances outlined in paragraph 5.3.8, where a customer who is a private individual is fronting for another individual who is the beneficial owner, the firm should obtain the same information about that beneficial owner as it would for a customer.
+For identifying beneficial owners of customers other than private individuals see paragraphs 5.3.115 onwards. - Regulation 5(a) and (b) The verification requirements under the ML Regulations are, however, 5.3.110 different as between a customer and a beneficial owner.
 The identity of a customer must be verified on the basis of documents, data or information obtained from a reliable and independent source.
 The obligation to verify the identity of a beneficial owner is for the firm to take risk-based and adequate measures so that it is satisfied that it knows who the beneficial owner is.
-It is up to each firm whether they make use of records of beneficial owners in the public domain (if any exist), ask their customers for relevant data or obtain the information otherwise.
-There is no specific requirement to have regard to particular types of evidence. - 5.3.11 In lower risk situations, therefore, it may be reasonable for the firm to be satisfied as to the beneficial owner's identity based on information supplied by the customer.
+It is up to each firm to consider whether they it is appropriate, in light of the money laundering or terrorist financing risk associated with the business relationship, to make use of records of beneficial owners in the public domain (if any exist), ask their customers for relevant data, require evidence of the beneficial owner's identity on the basis of documents, data or information obtained from a reliable and independent source or obtain the information otherwise.
+There is no specific requirement to have regard to particular types of evidence. - 5.3.124 In lower risk situations, therefore, it may be reasonable for the firm to be satisfied as to confirm the beneficial owner's identity based on information supplied by the customer.
 This could include information provided by the customer (including trustees or other representatives whose identities have been verified) as to their identity, and confirmation that they are known to the customer.
+While this may be provided orally or in writing, any information received orally should be recorded in written form by the firm.

+Regulation 6

+5.3.12

-While this may be provided orally or in writing, any information received orally should be recorded in written form by the firm. - Regulation 6 5.3.12 The ML Regulations require that beneficial owners owning or controlling more than 25% of body corporates, partnerships or trusts are identified, and that risk-based and adequate measures are taken to verify their identities. - Regulation 6(3)(b) 5.3.13 In some trusts and similar arrangements, instead of being an individual, the beneficial owner is a class of persons who may benefit from the trust (see paragraphs 5.3.244ff).
+The ML Regulations require that beneficial owners owning or controlling more than 25% of body corporates, partnerships or trusts are identified, and that risk-based and adequate measures are taken to verify their identities.

+Regulation 6(3)(b) 5.3.13 In some trusts and similar arrangements, instead of being an individual, the beneficial owner may beis a class of persons who may benefit from the trust (see paragraphs 5.3.2456ff).
 Where only a class of persons is required to be identified, it is sufficient for the firm to ascertain and name the scope of the class.
 It is not necessary to identify every individual member of the class.